MonaLeishangthem/android_monefy/Task2.md

 **Below are the ideas which I would test for Monefy application**

 ## 1. Adding/deleting/ Updating an expense/income:
-i.  addition/deletion/updating entries for the predefined income category ii.  addition of a new income category and addition/deletion/updating the new income entries iii. addition/deletion/updating entries for the predefined expense category iv. addition of a new income category and addition/deletion/updating the new expense entries
+i.  addition/deletion/updating entries for the predefined income category<br/>
+ii.  addition of a new income category and addition/deletion/updating the new income entries<br/>
+iii. addition/deletion/updating entries for the predefined expense category<br/>
+iv. addition of a new income category and addition/deletion/updating the new expense entries<br/>
-v. adding expenses and income using images and +/- icons vi. make sure the data is reflected corected. vii. scheduling feature for income/expenses viii. multiple schedule to add income/expense at the same time to check the performance of the app ix. edge case of maximum expense category which can be added
+v. adding expenses and income using images and +/- icons<br/>
+vi. make sure the data is reflected corected.<br/>
+vii. scheduling feature for income/expenses<br/>
+viii. multiple schedule to add income/expense at the same time to check the performance of the app<br/>
+ix. edge case of maximum expense category which can be added <br/>

 ## 2. Chart display & Filter
 i. validate that the expense calculation(the percentile values) is correct